ansible/ansible/docsite/latest/rst/playbooks_prompts.rst

         name: "what is your name?"
         quest: "what is your quest?"
         favcolor: "what is your favorite color?"

-There are full examples of both of these items in the github examples/playbooks directory.

 If you have a variable that changes infrequently, it might make sense to provide a default value that can be overridden.
 This can be accomplished using